2020–21 CFR Cluj season: Second qualifying round

 CFR Cluj advanced to the second qualifying round.
 The draw for the second round took place on 10 August.
 CFR Cluj was drawn to play against Croatian champions Dinamo Zagreb.

 UEFA Europa League

 After losing to Dinamo Zagreb in the Champions League second qualifying round, CFR Cluj progressed to the Europa League third qualifying round.

 Third qualifying round

 The draw for the third round took place on 1 September.
 CFR Cluj were drawn to face either the Swedish champions Djurgårdens IF or the champions of Gibraltar Europa.
 On 17 September Djurgårdens IF won against Europa 2−1.

 Play-off Round

 CFR Cluj advanced to the play-off round.
 The draw for the play-off round took place on 18 September.
 CFR Cluj was drawn to play against Finnish champions KuPS.

 Group stage

 CFR Cluj progressed to the Europa League group stage.
-The draw was be held on 2 October.
+The draw was held on 2 October.
 CFR Cluj was drawn with Roma, Young Boys and CSKA Sofia.